Ninja-Vikash/HTML-Mastery-Guide/CHAPTER 7 - List in HTML/README.md

-# CHAPTER : 7
+# CHAPTER: 7
 ### Lists in HTML
 <hr>
-Lists are used to represent real life data.
+Lists are used to represent real-life data.
 <br>
 Types of HTML-List